irahul32/Banking-Automation/README.md

 # Banking-Automation using Python and SQLite
-It is a Desktop Application.
+It is a Desktop Based Application.
 The development of the front end uses Tkinter, and SQLite is used for back-end connectivity.
-Install the required packages to run the application.
+Please go ahead and install the required packages to run the application.